peidevs/OpenDataBookClub/data/sandbox/landmarks/ReadMe.md

 Schema is a straw-man and highly subject to change.

+See [landmarks.csv](https://github.com/peidevs/OpenDataBookClub/blob/master/data/sandbox/landmarks/landmarks.csv) for working data file.
 Likely, we will eventually use geoJSON instead of CSV etc.

-<a href="https://cdn.rawgit.com/peidevs/OpenDataBookClub/master/data/sandbox/landmarks/viz/charts/landmarks.html">Here is a map</a> as a simple visualization.
+[Here is a basic map](https://cdn.rawgit.com/peidevs/OpenDataBookClub/master/data/sandbox/landmarks/viz/charts/landmarks.html) as a simple visualization.